 Jicama looks a little bit like a giant, brown-skinned turnip—but this Central American root vegetable packs a crisp, apple-like texture inside that plain-looking skin.
 That juicy, slightly sweet crunch is a great addition to meals for any phase, but it’s particularly welcome during Phase 2 of the Fast Metabolism Diet.

-The inulin contained in the specific type of fiber — called fructans — in jicama is a prebiotic.
+The inulin contained in the specific type of fiber, called fructans, in jicama is prebiotic.
 That is, it helps support the formation of “good” bacteria in your gut.
-The healthy bacteria in your GI tract helps break down nutrients from foods aiding in the absorption of minerals.
+The healthy bacteria in your GI tract help break down nutrients from foods aiding in the absorption of minerals.

 For more on inulin, this article published on the website of the National Institutes of Health is excellent.